agents-x-project/PyVision-RL/README.md

 # Start the second worker cluster.
 sbatch ./slurm_scripts/ray_worker2_start.sh
 ```
-After setup the ray head cluster and worker cluser, you need to do to the ray dash board to check the resources.
+After setup the ray head cluster and worker cluser, you need to go to the ray dash board and check the resources.

+Then, you need to change the llm-as-a-judge IP address to the Python file: `./verl_agents/verl/utils/reward_score/vl_agent.py`

 Finally, start training.
 ```bash